aubreyrjones/lemon-py/README.md

   the newly-created node, enclosed in curly brackets.

 * `line` is an optional line number for this node.
 If you do not include a line number, it will be recorded as `-1`.
+Use the special operator `~` on any token or parse node to fetch its line number.
   Line numbers are _automatically_ extracted from TOKEN values, so when promoting a token value to a terminal parse node this is not necessary.
   For interior (production-named) nodes, you will need to source the line number from one of the tokens or child productions of the rule (as in the example above with the `o` token).